Which hotels give you additional free nights on award stays?

 IHG (fourth night reward)

 In some ways, IHG’s reward night policy is better than Hilton and Marriott — you’ll get every 4th consecutive award night free instead of every 5th.
 That means it’s easier to receive a reward night!

 However, IHG’s 4th night reward is card-specific.

-Those who have the IHG® Rewards Club Premier Credit Card will receive a 4th night on award stays.
-So when you book an award stay of four or more nights, you’ll get the 4th award night.
+Those who have the IHG® Rewards Premier Credit Card will receive a 4th night on award stays.
+So when you book an award stay of three or more nights, you’ll get the 4th award night.
 Again, you don’t need to pay upfront for the 4th night — any award stay lasting four days will only cost you the points for three nights.

 Because IHG award nights start at just 10,000 IHG points per night, you can stay four nights for as little as 30,000 points at some hotels.